NVIDIA/spark-rapids-jni/CONTRIBUTING.md

 date=2022-07-19T21:51:52Z
 url=https://github.com/NVIDIA/spark-rapids
 ```
-and verify that branch names and revisions correspond the local repos.
+and verify that the branch names and the revisions in the console output
+correspond the local repos.

 When we are ready to move on, prior to switching to another spark-rapids-jni branch
 or submiting a PR to NVIDIA/spark-rapids-jni, we should undo the cudf submodule modifications.